Kavin1311/DS_Module14/Ex7-Priority-Queue.md

 ## Algorithm
 Start
-1.Define a function printArray() that takes an array and its size as parameters.
+1.Define a function printArray() that takes an array and its size as parameters.<br/>
-2.Loop through the array from index 0 to size-1.
+2.Loop through the array from index 0 to size-1.<br/>
-3.Print each element of the array during the loop.
+3.Print each element of the array during the loop.<br/>
-4.After printing all elements, print a newline for formatting.
+4.After printing all elements, print a newline for formatting.<br/>
-5.End
+5.End<br/>
 ## Program:
 /*
 Program to o display the elements of the priority queue after insertion and deletion operation